jeff-abe/amath482/README.md

 ## An Overview of the Projects

-- Project 1
+- Project 1: Applications of FFT to Filtering Noise from Ultrasound Data
-- Project 2
+- Project 2: Time Frequency Analysis Applied to Music
-- Project 3
+- Project 3: Principle Component Analysis on Videos of Simple Harmonic Oscillators
-- Project 4
+- Project 4: Using Linear Discriminant Analysis to Build a Tertiary Classiﬁer for Music
-- Project 5
+- Project 5: An Introduction to Neural Networks for Classiﬁcation of the Fashion-MNIST Dataset